Step One: Please choose service type and enter the location info.

 1000 Mbps Gigabit Ethernet has evolved from the traditional 10 Mbps Ethernet and Fast 100 Mbps Ethernet technologies.
 This high-speed Ethernet is implemented over the Ethernet cable infrastructure laid down for conventional and Fast Ethernets.
 The only difference is that in the first Ethernets we used only two pairs of twisted-pair Ethernet cable?
 Out of the four?
 For data transfer, in Gigabit Ethernet to speed up the transmission you need to use all four pairs.

 Being 100 times faster than the traditional Ethernet and ten times faster than the Fast Ethernet makes Gigabit Ethernet an ideal choice for many medium and large-sized enterprises who want to implement high-performance network infrastructure.
 Some of the critical benefits of Gigabit Ethernet are listed below.

 With continuous addition of 10 Mbps, 100 Mbps, and 1000 Mbps computers in rapidly growing business, it will not take much time when the demands of these computers will exceed the network capacity of your Ethernet implementation; especially, if your users need to perform multitasking and work with large files over the network.
-As more and more high-speed computers are added, the response time of the system will go down.
-To overcome this problem and meet the increasing demand of faster network, it is highly recommended that you install the Gigabit Ethernet as the network backbone.
+As more and more high-speed computers added to the system, the response time of the system will go down: to overcome this problem and meet the increasing demand of faster network; we highly recommend that you install the Gigabit Ethernet as the network backbone.
 This solution will help you in significantly increase the throughput of your business network and will not even cost you a lot in your pocket.

 Call us today for the best quality solution at the best possible price in your area!